-- o a progressive or sudden deterioration in a student's attendance, attention, quality of work, appearance, or behaviour; - o poor mental or physical health or serious physical impairment that interferes with the student's ability to study safely; - where serious concerns have been expressed about the student's well-being or safety that indicate that there is a need to address the student's fitness to study; - safeguarding concerns; - where the student has provided a member of the College with information that indicates that there is a need to address the student's fitness to study; - where the student's participation in their programme is not enabling them to make progress with their studies and there is reason to believe that this is linked to their fitness to study; - where the student's physical behaviour or demeanour is causing concern about the safety of themselves and or others, and is thought to be the result of an underlying physical or mental health issue; - academic misconduct (for example plagiarism, cheating in examinations, forging records); - other proven disciplinary offences (for example antisocial, abusive or threatening behaviour, sexual misconduct, violence, bullying or harassment, damage to property, internet access abuse, substance/alcohol abuse); - health and safety breaches; - o behaviour away from the student's studies, including: - criminal conviction eg violent offence; offence of dishonesty - disruptive behaviour in the student accommodation or community; - inappropriate use of social media; - failure to seek help or engage with appropriate services in relation to academic issues; - o poor communication or language skills.
+- the 'student' is an enrolled student of the College who has not yet commenced their NQN position and who has not yet completed their studies. - 'Notifier' means the person from whom the notification has been received.
+This may be a member of staff at the College or placement, a fellow student, another NQN or Norlander or any other person, including members of the public or the Norlander stakeholder community. - Burden of Proof determines whose responsibility it is to prove an issue.
+In a fitness to study case, the burden of proof is on the College.
+That is, the College must prove that the student has done what they are accused of doing.
+The student should not have to disprove the allegation. - Standard of Proof is the level of proof required.
+The College will use the standard applied to civil cases, normally 'the balance of probabilities', that is, something is more likely than not to have happened.
+Decisions must still be supported by evidence as the standard is higher than simply believing something is likely to have happened. - Misconduct - a progressive or sudden deterioration in a student's attendance, attention, quality of work, appearance, or behaviour; - poor mental or physical health or serious physical impairment that interferes with the student's ability to study safely; - where serious concerns have been expressed about the student's well-being or safety that indicate that there is a need to address the student's fitness to study; - safeguarding concerns; - where the student has provided a member of the College with information that indicates that there is a need to address the student's fitness to study; - where the student's participation in their programme is not enabling them to make progress with their studies and there is reason to believe that this is linked to their fitness to study; - where the student's physical behaviour or demeanour is causing concern about the safety of themselves and or others, and is thought to be the result of an underlying physical or mental health issue; - academic misconduct (for example plagiarism, cheating in examinations, forging records); - other proven disciplinary offences (for example antisocial, abusive or threatening behaviour, sexual misconduct, violence, bullying or harassment, damage to property, internet access abuse, substance/alcohol abuse); - health and safety breaches; - behaviour away from the student's studies, including: - criminal conviction eg violent offence; offence of dishonesty - disruptive behaviour in the student accommodation or community; - inappropriate use of social media; - failure to seek help or engage with appropriate services in relation to academic issues; - poor communication or language skills.